Living as Expat in Erbil · Kurdistan: A Complete Overview

 Traffic in Erbil

-Living in Kurdistan means you’ll have to be part of the traffic on the road.
-The traffic is one of the most fascinating things I’ve experienced in Erbil.
 The roads are the only means of transport, so everybody uses them to get from one place to another.
-There are no bicycle lanes, scooter lanes and barely any sidewalks.
+There are no bicycle lanes, scooter lanes, or sidewalks.

 The ring road around those, is called the 60-meter road, where the speed limit is 60 km/hour.
 Around that is the 80-meter road with an 80 km/hour speed limit, followed by a 120-meter road and even a 150-meter road but the speed limit is still 120 km/hour, of course.

-Read what it is like to drive a car in Iraq!
+Read what it is like to drive a car in Iraq.

 Safety in Erbil